M2Team/NanaZip/ReadMe.md

   or later feature level.
 Currenly tested simply under Wine 9.x.
 - We don't support ReactOS and its derivatives because they are too hard to support.
 But testing under the ReactOS and its derivatives may be interesting.

+> [!NOTE]
+> If you have put the ucrtbase.dll with 10.0.19041.0 version or later need
+> to be existed in the binary folder, the theoretically minimum system
+> requirements of NanaZip Classic is Windows 10 (Build 10240) or later.

 ## Download and Installation